 27 Branch Rename FAQs

 The Bioconductor project has chosen ‘devel’ to be the default branch for GitHub and git repositories.
-To prepare for this transition, we have compiled a list of Frequently Asked Questions (FAQs) below.
+To prepare for this transition, we have compiled a list of Frequently Asked Questions (FAQs) below with instructions on how to rename the default branch both on local clones and on GitHub.

 27.1 What is changing?

-The Bioconductor core team will rename the default branch to ‘devel’ on the
+The Bioconductor core team will only rename the default branch to ‘devel’ on

 .
 All other

-repositories including those on repository hosting platforms such as GitHub,
+repository clones including those on hosting platforms such as GitHub, GitLabs,

 27.2 Who is affected by this change?